bitwiseworks/python-os2/Doc/library/sqlite3.rst

 .. class:: Connection

-   A SQLite database connection has the following attributes and methods:
+   An SQLite database connection has the following attributes and methods:

    .. attribute:: isolation_level